Canada Research Chairs

 James Meadowcroft is a professor in both the School of Public Policy and Administration and in the Department of Political Science.
 His research is focused on the ways in which governments are adjusting their practices and policies to cope with emerging problems of the environment and sustainable development.

-Merlyna Lim, Canada Research Chair Tier II in Digital Media and Global Network Society From the Arab Spring to Hong Kong, Merlyna Lim studies the use of social media in revolutionary societies.
-She is an assistant professor in the School of Journalism and Communication.
+Merlyna Lim, Canada Research Chair Tier II in Digital Media and Global Network Society, Merlyna Lim studies the use of social media in revolutionary societies.
+She is an associate professor in the School of Journalism and Communication.

 Canada Research Professors